 Heritage Health-Chillicothe is a senior living facility in Chillicothe, Illinois.
 The city has a population of 11,204 people.
-This nursing home received an overall grade of C, which is a decent grade.
+This nursing home received an overall grade of B-, which is a decent grade.
 This place has a few things working in its favor.
-One of the highlights of this nursing home's report card is its impressive inspection rating, which we will address in the next paragraph.
+One of the highlights of this nursing home's report card is its impressive nursing rating, which we will address in the next paragraph.

 - Nursing Home

 Updated Apr 1, 2023 by Nick Lata

 Get pricing and details on Chillicothe senior living options.Get Pricing

 - For profit - Limited Liability company

 - Offers Inpatient Rehab